 - Investment in Indian limited partnerships is allowed without any additional government approval;

-- Investment protection is important consideration when doing business in India.
-Positively, both countries apply Bilateral Investment Protection Treaty, again guaranteeing: i) free capital repatriation ii) asset expropriation iii) favourable dispute settlements;
+- Investment protection is an important consideration when doing business in India.
+Positively, both countries apply Bilateral Investment Protection Treaty, again guaranteeing: i) free capital repatriation; ii) asset expropriation; iii) favorable dispute settlements;

-- There are no such treaties between India and other important holding company centres, such as i) Hong Kong ii) Cayman Islands or iii) BVI;
+- There are no such treaties between India and other important holding company centers, such as i) Hong Kong; ii) Cayman Islands; or iii) BVI;

 - Mauritius and India share significant economic and cultural ties, resulting in Mauritius being the largest investor in India with about 20% of FDI in 2016.